abramhuber/abramhuber.github.io/README.md

 ## Testimonials

-> "[Your Name] transformed our living room with a stunning custom bookshelf.
+> "Abram transformed our living room with a stunning custom bookshelf.
 Highly recommend!" - Happy Client

-> "Professional and skilled, [Your Name] restored our antique dining set to its former glory." - Satisfied Customer
+> "Professional and skilled, Mr. Huber restored our antique dining set to its former glory." - Satisfied Customer

 ---